GIT-MSK/HEKBot/ReadMe.md

-# HEKBot - filegathering discord-bot
+# HEKBot - flexible multipurpose Discord bot

 Bot made using fs and discordjs.

-More info coming once the development starts to take form.
+Used for various projects such as controlling infrastructure and delivering config files over discord.